 Spousal Open Work Permit

-Starting January 21, 2025 the Spousal Open Work Permit Program underwent major changes
+On January 21, 2025, the Spousal Open Work Permit Program underwent major changes.

-To explain the rules as short and comprehensible as possible, this info post only focuses on IEC participants (that includes the Working Holiday)
+To explain the new rules as clearly as possible, this information post focuses specifically on IEC participants, including those in the Working Holiday category.

 Common questions for IEC participants